I-novel

 The I-novel (私小説, Shishōsetsu, Watakushi Shōsetsu) is a literary genre in Japanese literature used to describe a type of confessional literature where the events in the story correspond to events in the author's life.
 This genre was founded based on the Japanese reception of naturalism during the Meiji period, and later influenced literature in other Asian countries as well.
 This genre of literature reflects greater individuality and a less constrained method of writing.
-From its beginnings, the I-novel has been a genre that also is meant to expose aspects of society or of the author's life.
+From its beginnings, the I-novel has been a genre that is also meant to expose aspects of society or of the author's life.

 History

 Origin

 The first I-novels are believed to be The Broken Commandment, written in 1906 by Tōson Shimazaki, and Futon (The Quilt) written by Katai Tayama in 1907.
 In Futon, the protagonist confesses his affection for a female pupil.
-In The Broken Commandment, Shimazaki described a male who was born a member of a discriminated segment of the population (burakumin), and how he decided to violate his father's commandment not to reveal his community of birth.
+In The Broken Commandment, Shimazaki described a man who was born a member of a discriminated segment of the population (burakumin), and how he decided to violate his father's commandment not to reveal his community of birth.